majkinetor/au-packages-template/README.md

 ## Testing the package

 In a package directory run: `Test-Package`.
+This function can be used to start testing in [chocolatey-test-environment](https://github.com/majkinetor/chocolatey-test-environment) via `Vagrant` parameter or it can test packages locally.

 ## Automatic package update